 Hair Loss in Women Explained

 Hair loss in women can often be a somewhat complicated and sensitive subject.
-Like many hair complications, hair loss in women can be caused by a number of factors and it’s important to pin down exactly what’s causing your hair to thin out.
+Like many hair complications, hair loss in women can be caused by a number of factors.
+It’s incredibly important to pin down exactly what’s causing your hair to thin out.
 You might be asking yourself: How much hair loss is normal?
 How does female hair loss differ from male hair loss?
 Should I be worried about the possibility of female pattern baldness?
-We spoke to Jazzi Ziegler, Baltimore-based hair stylist and color specialist, and asked her best advice for dealing with womens hair loss:
+We spoke to Jazzi Ziegler, Brooklyn-based hairstylist and color specialist, and asked her best advice for dealing with women’s hair loss: